c-kruse/c-kruse/content/posts/NSQforSensuGo.md

 ### Goal

-Show now NSQ performs under a constant load of 40k messages per second with a fleet of 50k simulated sensu agents while subscribed to an increasing number of NSQ topics (sensu-go subscriptions.)
+Show how NSQ performs under a constant load of 40k messages per second with a fleet of 50k simulated sensu agents while subscribed to an increasing number of NSQ topics (sensu-go subscriptions.)
 Since consumer connections are created by topic, each nsqd instance should expect to see 50k connections per topic.
 I'd